-A New Zealand Firm Has Trialed A Four Day Work Week And Its Results Are Promising
+A New Zealand Firm Has Trialed A Four-Day Work Week And Its Results Are Promising

 “Are you likely to get fewer mental health issues when you have more time to take care of yourself and your personal interests?
 Probably… if you have fewer people in the office at any one time, can we make smaller offices?”

-According to the study, two-hundred-and-forty staff at Perpetual Guardian we offered the chance to work four eight-hour days but still get paid as if they were working five eight-hour days.
-The landmark trial ran during March and April, with academic studying the trial “before, during, and after its implementation, collecting qualitative and quantitative data.”
+According to the study, 240 staff at Perpetual Guardian were offered the chance to work four eight-hour days but still get paid as if they were working five eight-hour days.
+The landmark trial ran during March and April, with academics studying the trial “before, during, and after its implementation, collecting qualitative and quantitative data.”

 As a result of the study, it has been discovered that 78 percent of employees felt they were able to “successfully manage their work-life balance.”
 This was an increase of 24 percent from last November when they were asked about their work-life balance prior to the trial.
-In addition, staff stress levels decreased by seven percent.
+In addition, staff stress levels decreased by 7 percent.

-Jarrod Haar, professor of human resource management at Auckland University of Technology, found that employees performed better in their jobs and happier at home as a result of the shorter work week.
+Jarrod Haar, professor of human resource management at Auckland University of Technology, found that employees performed better in their jobs and were happier at home as a result of the shorter work week.

 New Zealand’s workplace relations minister, Iain Lees-Galloway, also found the results of the trial “very interesting.”